-With summer in the rear view mirror, it’s time to turn to the fall when we hope you can join us on the heritage tours and events we’ve lined up in September and October.
+With summer in the rear view mirror, it’s time to turn to the fall when we hope you can join us on the heritage tours, seminars, and events we’ve lined up in September and October.
 These events will be hosted by the professionals, at https://www.halfmoonseminars.org/.

 Beginning on Saturday, September 9, we are continuing our monthly tours of Lexington Market “catacombs” and historic vendors.
 If you missed our Lexington Market tours in the spring, now’s your chance!
 That afternoon, you are welcome to get involved with the Herring Run Archaeology Project at a volunteer open house where project archaeologists will share updates on the dig and upcoming opportunities.

 Thursday, September 12 marks the 137th birthday of H.L.
 Mencken, and we’re celebrating with a tour: “My Own Two Hands”: A Birthday Tour of the H.L.
 Mencken House.
 Our partners, the Friends of the H.L.
 Mencken House and the Baltimore National Heritage Area, will share the history of the building and its curmudgeonly resident, as well as plans for restoration and reopening.
 At the end of the month, on Saturday, September 30, we’re taking a one-hour walking tour of Ellicott City, with Preservation Maryland’s executive director Nick Redding.
 Nick will share a close look at the challenges and progress of the recovery one year after a devastating flood.